openstack/nova-specs/specs/train/approved/cpu-resources.rst

 Alternatives
 ------------

-There's definitely going to be some confusion around ``Flavour.vcpus`` referring to both ``VCPU`` and ``PCPU`` resource classes.
+There's definitely going to be some confusion around ``Flavor.vcpus`` referring to both ``VCPU`` and ``PCPU`` resource classes.
 To avoid this, we could call the ``PCPU`` resource class ``CPU_DEDICATED`` to more explicitly indicate its purpose.
 However, we will continue to use the ``VCPU`` resource